Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Introduction

 Unfortunately, unmeasured confounding is unavoidable in observational studies and a statistically significant \(p\)-value from any of the aforementioned tests may reflect bias from unmeasured confounding rather than a true treatment effect.
 As a concrete example, consider an observational study on the effect of pre-kindergarten care (i.e., treatment) on math achievement (i.e., outcome) among Black children from low-income families—an important topic in early childhood education; see \citet{lee2022effects} for a recent review.
-In our re-analysis detailed in Section~\ref{sec:data_analysis}, there are three types of pre-kindergarten care (center-based care, relative care, and no care) and three types of math achievement (mastery in numbers and shapes, relative size, and ordinality and sequences), all of which are categorical variables.
+In our re-analysis of the data in Section~\ref{sec:data_analysis}, there are three types of pre-kindergarten care (center-based care, relative care, and no care) and three types of math achievement (mastery in numbers and shapes, relative size, and ordinality and sequences), all of which are categorical variables.
 We stratified the data by gender (boys and girls), so the data can be organized as a \(3 \times 3 \times 2\) contingency table; see Table~\ref{tb:black_girl_boy_low_income_single_table}.
-Under the assumption of no unmeasured confounding, the null hypothesis of no association between pre-kindergarten care and math achievement is rejected at the 0.05 significance level, with \(p\)-values of 0.006 and 0.013 for boys and girls, respectively; see Section~\ref{sec:data_analysis} for details.
-However, in the presence of unmeasured confounding, these \(p\)-values may provide misleading evidence about the effect of pre-kindergarten care.
-For example, the study did not measure important confounders such as parenting style or home learning environment \citep{meyers2006choice,harknett_schneider_luhr_2022}.
-As a result, the observed differences in math achievement may be attributable to differences in these unmeasured factors, rather than differences in the type of pre-kindergarten care.
+Under the assumption of no unmeasured confounding, the null hypothesis of no effect between pre-kindergarten care and math achievement is rejected at the $0.05$ significance level, with \(p\)-values of 0.006 and 0.013 for girls and boys, respectively.
+However, in the presence of unmeasured confounding such as parenting style or home learning environment \citep{meyers2006choice,harknett_schneider_luhr_2022}, these \(p\)-values may provide misleading evidence about the effect of pre-kindergarten care.
+In other words, the statistically significant effects on math achievement may be attributable to differences in these unmeasured confounders, rather than differences in the type of pre-kindergarten care.